puniverse/pulsar/docs/index.md

 The `rcv` function returns the first message in the channel (the one that has waited there the longest), if there is one.
 If the channel is empty, the function will block until a message is sent to the channel, and will then return it.

 {:.alert .alert-info}
-**Note**: `rcv` is a suspendable function, so any function calling it must also be decalred suspendable.
+**Note**: `rcv` is a suspendable function, so any function calling it must also be declared suspendable.
 But remember, the function passed to `spawn-fiber` is automatically made suspendable.

 It is also possible to limit the amount of time `rcv` will wait for a message: